Periodontal Care in Sierra Vista, AZ

 Take Control of Your Oral Health With Periodontal Care

 Don’t let gum disease sneak up on you.
 Be proactive and watch for early symptoms like gingivitis.
 Dr. Hales provides cutting-edge treatment to halt the progression of periodontitis and get your gums healthy again.
-Call Gentle Care Dentistry and Implants in Sierra Vista, AZ, today at (520) 458-9460 to schedule a periodontal care evaluation.
+Call our Sierra Vista dental office today at (520) 458-9460 to schedule a periodontal care evaluation.
 Your smile and oral well-being are worth it!

 Menu